AmericanPhilosophicalSociety/loc-authorities/docs/source/getting-started.rst

     >>> loc.retrieve_label('Franklin, Benjamin, 1706-1790')
     'n79043402'

-locpy provides support for querying the `"suggest" API" <https://id.loc.gov/views/pages/swagger-api-docs/index.html#suggest-service-2.json>`_ provided by the Library of Congress.
+lc_ld provides support for querying the `"suggest" API" <https://id.loc.gov/views/pages/swagger-api-docs/index.html#suggest-service-2.json>`_ provided by the Library of Congress.
 This performs a left-anchored search and will retrieve entries that start with the same character sequence as your query.

 .. doctest::